We are draining California's water.

 We’re always working to improve the efficiency of our operations, not just in times of drought.

-That is why we implement technologies in our factories to recycle water for cooling and cleaning, as well as undertaking other water efficiency initiatives.
-Combined, these projects saved more than 54 million gallons of water between 2016 and 2017 across our five California factories.
+That is why we implement technologies in our factories to recycle water for cooling, as well as undertaking other water efficiency initiatives.
+Combined, these projects save millions of gallons of water per year across our five California factories.

-This includes being part of the California Water Action Collaborative (CWAC), a coalition that brings environmentally-focused NGOs together, such as The Nature Conservancy and The Pacific Institute, with other industry leaders to develop and support innovative conservation and restoration projects around the state.
+This includes being part of the California Water Action Collaborative, a coalition that brings environmentally focused NGOs together, such as The Nature Conservancy and The Pacific Institute, with other industry leaders to develop and support innovative conservation and restoration projects around the state.

 Our California factories were the first in North America to receive third-party water stewardship certification.